How to Stop Shoes From Rubbing Achilles

 Brands such as Band-Aid make bandages that are designed for this purpose.
 The cushioning on heel bandages gives your feet some relief if your shoes are stiff and press against the skin.
 They are also waterproof, which means that they’ll stay on sweaty feet.

-If you do use a heel bandage, you might want to slip a pair of thin socks over them.
+If you do use a heel bandage, you might want to slip a pair of thin dress socks over them.
 Doing this will prevent the edge of the bandage from catching on the rim of the shoe and slipping off.

 Ill-fitting shoes can quickly lead to blisters.
 If your shoes are too tight, your feet are less likely to move around.
 Therefore, you’ll reduce friction.
 However, the backs of snug shoes can dig into your heels, creating indentations that can eventually break the skin.